Most of the guitar related content you listen to and learn is played in standard tuning, which is E A D G B E.

 However, there are many other ways to tune, which opens a lot of doors into new sounds, different approaches to songwriting, more fluidity with certain techniques, and more.

-Besides being fun to see how we need to “relearn” the instrument, you will be inspired to write new things that probably wouldn’t occur to you if you were still playing in standard.
+Besides being fun to see how we need to “relearn” the instrument (especially if you’ve already memorized the fretboard), you may well be inspired to write new things that probably wouldn’t have occured to you if you were still playing in standard.

 Benefits of Alternate Tunings